Deciding To Have A Knee Replacement

 - Your pain has not improved with other treatment.

 - You understand the surgery and recovery involved.

 Some people are more willing to accept the limits knee or hip pain places on them.
 They will wait until the problems are more severe.
 Others will want to have joint replacement surgery in order to continue with sports and other activities they enjoy.
-Knee or hip replacements are most often done in people who are 60 and older.
+Hip or knee replacements are most often done in people who are 60 and older.
 However, many people who have this surgery are younger.
-When a knee or hip replacement is done, the new joint may wear out over time.
+When a hip or knee replacement is done, the new joint may wear out over time.
 This is more likely to occur in people with more active lifestyles or in those who will likely live longer after surgery.
 Unfortunately, if a second joint replacement is needed in the future, it may not work as well as the first.

 Is There any harm in waiting?

 For the most part, hip and knee replacement are elective procedures.
 This means these surgeries are done to provide relief for your pain, not for any other medical reason.
 In most cases, delaying surgery should not make joint replacement less effective if you choose to have it in the future.
 In some cases, the provider may strongly recommend surgery if deformity or extreme wear and tear on the joint affects other parts of your body.